 Thank you for your interest in supporting academic and outreach programs of UW-Marathon County!

-Donations are accepted online through PayPal, by mail or in person at UWMC Business Office.
+Credit card donations are accepted online through PayPal by clicking "Donate" below, by U.S. mail or in-person at UWMC Foundation office.

-- Donations via PayPal will be recorded as “unrestricted” contributions, unless otherwise requested.
+- Just click "Donate" below!
+Donations via PayPal or any credit card will be recorded as “unrestricted” contributions, unless otherwise requested.

-- To designate your contribution for a specific giving program, please note the program of your choice in the PayPal payment confirmation screen in the “add special instructions to the seller” box, or contact the Foundation office with your designation.
+- To designate your contribution for a specific purpose or giving program, please note the program of your choice when prompted in the PayPal payment confirmation screen to "Add special instructions to the seller," or contact the Foundation office at 715-261-6280 with your designation.

 Donations by Mail